ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/topics/2069047)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/topics/2069046)

-As for Project Loved news, this month we are saying goodbye to two osu! captains, ::Librarian::{ user=10083084 } and [mule kick](https://osu.ppy.sh/users/4879380) (better known as Wixonater and Aistre).
+As for Project Loved news, this month we are saying goodbye to two osu! captains, ::Librarian::{ user=10083084 } and ::mule kick::{ user=4879380 } (better known as Wixonater and Aistre).
 We would like to thank both of them for stepping up and serving the community for four and two years, respectively.
 Their efforts are appreciated, and we wish them the best in their osu! journey!

 As for the osu!catch side of the community, ::Wesley::{ user=2407265 } is putting up their coat and letting the "new kids on the block" take over.
 As one of the longest standing members with **6 years** under their belt, their last action before leaving the team was assisting the team with the recently announced captain applications we announced last month.
 Speaking of the applications, the captains are still deliberating, and will have the results ready as soon as possible.